SSO (Single Sign-On) APIs

 • redirectURL - destination URL you want the end user session to be redirected to after successfully signing in

-After the end user has been successfuly authenticated with the identity provider (IdP) the end user session is redirected to url.
+After the end user has been successfully authenticated with the identity provider (IdP) the end user session is redirected to url.

 Exchange Code